sleepymalc/sleepymalc/README.md

 An **undergraduate researcher** and a **math enthusiast** study in

-* University of Michigan majored in CoE CS & LSA Math (Honor Math Program)
+* University of Michigan majored in CoE CS & minored in LSA Math
 * UM-SJTU Joint institute majored in ECE

 as a senior student.
 I'm currently working on the theory of GNN and DL, and also the fast graph algorithm in TCS.